 Find the Ingredients with actual measurements way below the post on the "Recipe Card".
 The list below is just a reference.

 - Chicken: Boneless chicken breasts or thighs.
-I always love to dice the chicken into cubes and than flash marinate with sesame oil, dark soy sauce & little salt.
-Acts sort of velveting the chicken and boosts the flavor of the final dish without a doubt.
-However, you can totally skip this process.
+We always love to dice the chicken into cubes and than flash marinate with sesame oil, dark soy sauce & little salt.
+This process is similar to velveting the chicken and helps boost the flavor manifold.
+If you are in a hurry you may skip this step!

 - Peanuts: Pan roasted peanuts without the outer skin.
-I use my raw peanuts from the pantry & skillet roast them.
-You can also oven roast them or buy roasted unsalted peanuts.
+We use raw peanuts from our pantry & skillet roast them.
+You can also oven roast them or skip the entire process of roasting the peanuts and use store-bought unsalted peanuts instead.

 - Aromatics: Finely chopped ginger and garlic.

-- Corn Starch Slurry: That amazing thickener that helps thicken the sauce.
+- Corn Starch Slurry: It's a naturally gluten free thickener that helps thicken the sauce.

 - Chinese Dry Red Chilies: Do add them.
 They add smokiness, heat & tons of flavor to the dish.
 You can buy them from any Asian grocery store in your area.